Wednesday, July 29, 2009

 In the late afternoon we took a bus to see the park’s sled dog kennel so Aimee could pet a few Alaskan Huskies.
 The dogs were lethargic from the heat.
 But as soon as the ranger came by they all jumped up and wanted to be a part of the demonstration sled run.
 Amazing that they love to “mush” so much.
 A small exhibit room described how important dogs were to survival for Stone Age man, especially so in the arctic.
 Interestingly the oldest dog burial remains were found not far from my hometown in Illinois.

-We stopped at the Wilderness Center to secure a campsite at the park entrance.
+We stopped at the Wilderness Center to secure a site at the park entrance campground.
 The staff said it was full.
 Undeterred, I called the 800-number and got a spot anyway.
 After staying at so many National Park campgrounds I have learned the left hand often is unaware of the right.
 I could write a book.

 July 7, 2009